Objectivity's Blind-Spot: The Dunning-Kruger EffectPosted by Petr Ludwig

 -- Bertrand Russell, mathematician, Nobel laureate

-Though Bertrand Russell uttered this thought over half a century ago, the validity of his words has not changed since then.
-Evidence of this has been provided by the scientific research of Cornell University’s David Dunning and Justin Kruger.
-Through their research, the two scientists uncovered a phenomenon known today as the Dunning-Kruger effect.
+Though Bertrand Russell uttered this over half a century ago, the validity of his words has not changed.
+Instead, evidence for it has been provided by the research of Cornell University’s David Dunning and Justin Kruger.
+Through their studies, the two scientists uncovered a phenomenon known today as the Dunning-Kruger effect.

 The Thief That Was Invisible

-Dunning and Kruger’s research was inspired the curious incident of Pittsburgh’s “lemon thief,” McArthur Wheeler, who, in broad daylight and without any disguise whatsoever, robbed not one but two banks.
+Dunning and Kruger’s research was inspired by the curious incident of Pittsburgh’s “lemon thief,” McArthur Wheeler, who, in broad daylight and without any disguise whatsoever, robbed not one but two banks.
 Thanks to surveillance footage, the police were able to identify and apprehend him quite quickly after the robberies.
-Curiously, Mr. Wheeler was very surprised about being caught, stating that he had, after all, worn the juice!
+Curiously, Mr. Wheeler was very surprised about being caught, stating that he had, after all, “worn the juice!”

-Wheeler had been operating on the basis of the very misleading notion that if he covered his face (and even his eyes) with lemon juice, it would make him invisible to cameras.
+Wheeler had been operating under the belief that if he covered his face (and even his eyes) with lemon juice, it would make him invisible to cameras.
 This is a nonsensical hypothesis to us, but it represented an irrefutable truth to him.
 Why?

 Our perceptions of how the world works are called mental models.
-Wheeler’s absurd mental model regarding the invisibility properties of lemon juice are just one extreme example of a frequent phenomenon where people have more or less “odd” perceptions of the world.
+Wheeler’s absurd mental model regarding the invisibility properties of lemon juice is just one extreme example of a frequent phenomenon wherein people have “odd” perceptions of the world.
 In such cases, people steadfastly believe in their mental models and make their decisions based on them without giving them any critical thought.
 It is precisely this phenomenon that Dunning and Kruger decided to investigate.